zhexuandliu/neMDBD/README.md

 - `X`: Matrix.
 The original data to be visualized.
 - `Y`: Matrix.
 The embedding of the original data.
-- `perplexity`: Integer.
+- `perplexity`: Numeric.
 The perplexity parameter used in the t-SNE algorithm to obtain `Y`.
 - `length`: Numeric.
 Length of perturbation.
 This parameter must be specified by the user.